Info for teaching applicants

 - Church members

-After you complete your application to study, you’ll be instructed to download your referee form, which you can send to your two referees.
-Your referees will need to send the completed form directly to firstname.lastname@example.org.
+After you complete your application to study, you will be instructed to download your referee form, which you can send to your two referees.
+Your referees will need to send the completed form directly to firstname.lastname@example.org

 Literacy and numeracy assessments

 To meet the requirements of the Teaching Council of Aotearoa New Zealand you will need to complete two short online assessments in literacy and numeracy.

 The literacy test (45 minutes) will involve reading an article and answering some multiple-choice questions about the article.

 The numeracy test (45 minutes) will involve basic mathematical concepts, such as addition, subtraction, finding equivalent fractions, multiplying decimals, understanding place value, and converting common fractions, decimals and percentages.

 The assessments will be done via Zoom and will be supervised.
 You will need to use a laptop/computer that has a camera.
 If you do not have access to a camera, you can book an on-campus assessment that will be held once per month.
 Online Zoom assessment sessions will be run at least twice a week.

 The pass mark for the literacy and numeracy tests is 80%.